What does a typical day in the House Track look like?

 The House Track is for first-time campers.

-In the House Track, first-time campers begin their experience by being sworn-in as members of the House of Representatives.
-Campers are challenged to think critically about current issues through role-playing as state lawmakers and discussing actual bills from the Michigan legislature (due to our partnership with LEAD MI).
+In the House Track, first-time campers begin their experience by being sworn-in as members of the Assembly.
+Campers are challenged to think critically about current issues through role-playing as state lawmakers and discussing actual bills from the Wisconsin legislature.

 Each participant is assigned to a committee and a caucus, and each caucus has one bill to support and one to oppose.
 Campers learn the process of how a bill becomes a law as well as the responsibilities of citizenship.

-LEAD climaxes when students assemble as a legislative body to debate and cast their votes on the issues considered throughout the week.
-Family members and friends are invited to watch it all from the “gallery”!
+LEAD WI climaxes when campers assemble as a legislative body to debate and cast their votes on the issues considered throughout the week.
+Family members and friends are invited to watch it all from the gallery!

 At what age is my child eligible to attend?

 In order to attend LEAD WI, your child must be 13-19 years old.
-As LEAD WI a high school program, your 13 year old must be entering 9th grade.
-Deciding which high school year to start sending your camper is up to the parent.
+Deciding which year to start sending your camper is up to parents.
 While making this decision, we encourage you to consider the maturity level of your child and whether or not he/she can handle the rigorous schedule and challenging curriculum.

 What is the average age of first-time campers?